At aged 19, Sopoaga was selected to represent Wellington in the 2010 ITM Cup and made his debut against Manawatu.

 Sopoaga was part of New Zealand’s U20 side that retained the junior IRB World Championship title in 2011.

-Sopoaga followed his former Wellington coach Jamie Joseph south, signing on with the Highlanders for the 2011 Super Rugby season.
+After making 37 appearances for Wellington, Sopoaga followed his former coach Jamie Joseph south, signing on with the Highlanders for the 2011 Super Rugby season.

 Expected to back up Colin Slade, he ended up starting the opening game of the season against the Hurricanes with Slade injured, and responded in fine fashion by scoring a try and kicking two penalties in a 14-9 victory.